wentallout/cult-hunter/README.md

 - `DODGE` bar (to replace SHIELD): character will automatically dodge when this bar isn't 0.
 - `STRESS` bar: cult members can cast psychological attacks on player that cause debuff (slow, stun, inaccuracy, damage reduction) when it reach below 0.

- ### Unique Combat Mechanics
+ ### My Simplified Combat Mechanics

 - `ENDER`: ender is a unique mechanic in Cult Hunter, after the end of a long combo, you can press `Q` or `E` to launch a devasting explosive attack.
 Some characters have AoE `ENDER`, some have single target `ENDER`, some even have unique `ENDER` mechanics (stacks, debuffs)
-- `FINISHER`: certain enemies don't die until you do a special finishing move on them, complete this will replenish your HP.

 Most complete combos are just:
 - `LEFT MOUSE` x2, x3, x4, x5 then end the combo with an `ENDER` using `Q` or `E`

-## Power System

-- `FORBIDDEN MAGIC`: people with natural magic are already extinct.
-So most super powers in the game world comes from people making contracts with interdimensional entities.
-You usually have to offer something precious.
-- `CURSED TATTOO`: some characters have these tattoos that modify their stats (ex: Ava has the Equalizer tattoo that matches her stat with the strongest person in her POV)
-- `AURA`: strong characters emit a circular aura around them.
-Different people have different rules inside their aura.
-If enemies step inside that aura range then they have to obey a certain `RULE`. (ex: Nameless' aura makes people unable to use magic)

-## Style Switching

-- One character can hold 2 fighting styles that they can switch to.
-- For example: you can have one mode for crowd control and one mode for bossing.
-- You can equip your styles in the menu.
+- `FINISHER`: certain enemies don't die until you do a special finishing move on them, complete this will replenish your HP.

 ## Controls